Sound Level Meter / Noise Meter

 - Assessing workplace noise and OHS evaluations

 - Ensure compliance for local and national environmental noise

 The microphone converts the sound signal to an equivalent electrical signal.
 The most suitable type of microphone for a sound level meter is a condenser microphone, which combines precision with measurement reliability.

 The electrical signal produced by the microphone is at a very low level and must be enhanced by a preamplifier, before reaching the main processor.
-Signal processing includes applying frequency weightings and time weightings to the signal as specified by international standards such as IEC 61672 – 1, which a sound level meter complies with.
+Signal processing applies frequency weightings and time weightings to the signal, as specified by international standards such as IEC 61672 – 1, which a sound level meter complies with.